evelinawahlstrom/MusicFirst-reactNative/README.md

 **Expo QuickStart [HERE](https://docs.expo.io/versions/latest/)**

 ## Features working
-- The hamburger menu is working (not visible though) and exist in the upper left corner.
+- The hamburger menu is working and exist in the upper right corner.
 - It's possible to view each of the menu items in the hamburger menu
-- The PAYMENT side is working, integrated with PayPal ( a sandbox account for developing process ) and by clicking on the upper space in the middle, you get redirected to a PayPal account to pay.
+- The PAYMENT (named: $$$) side is working, integrated with PayPal ( a sandbox account for developing process ) and by clicking on the upper space in the middle, you get redirected to a PayPal account to pay.

 ## My progress
 As I only had 2,5 days to finish the app and one of the rules were to use a to me, new technology.
 I began to read the React Native docs and watch some tutorials <br/>